 EMDR Therapy – A Comprehensive Overview of the Benefits for PTSD and Trauma

 EMDR (Eye Movement Desensitization and Reprocessing) therapy is an innovative and extensively researched psychotherapy technique designed to help people recover from trauma and Post-Traumatic Stress Disorder (PTSD) symptoms.
-This structured therapy facilitates the patient to focus briefly on the traumatic memory while experiencing bilateral stimulation, often through eye movements, reducing the vividness and emotional intensity of the traumatic memories.
+This structured therapeutic approach involves having the patient focus briefly on a traumatic memory, while simultaneously engaging in bilateral stimulation – frequently side to side eye movements, or sounds emanating alternately from each side.

-Numerous studies have demonstrated the effectiveness of EMDR therapy in treating various disorders, including anxiety, depression, obsessive-compulsive disorder (OCD), chronic pain, addictions, and other distressing life experiences.
-Prestigious organisations like the American Psychiatric Association, the World Health Organization, and the U.S. Department of Veterans Affairs have endorsed EMDR as an effective treatment for trauma and PTSD.
+Numerous studies have demonstrated the effectiveness of EMDR therapy in treating various disorders, including anxiety, depression, obsessive-compulsive disorder (OCD), chronic pain, addictions, and other conditions that impact quality of life.
+Most notably, reputable organisations such as the American Psychiatric Association, the World Health Organization, and the U.S. Department of Veterans Affairs have endorsed EMDR as an effective treatment for trauma and PTSD.

 The Impact of EMDR Therapy on the Brain

-EMDR aids the brain in processing these memories, allowing normal healing to resume.
-The traumatic experience is still remembered, but the fight, flight or freeze response from the original event is resolved.
+EMDR assists the brain in processing these memories, allowing normal healing to resume.
+The traumatic experience is not erased, but the stress response caused by the original event – fight, flight or freeze – is resolved.

 The Importance of Effective Treatment by Trained EMDR Therapists